CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 5) Click the `Get started` button
 6) Choose the `nginx` container image and click the `Next` button
 7) On the next page, the defaults are sufficient, so hit `Next` again
-8) On the next page, name your cluster the name of your deployment environment -- for example `staging`.
+8) On the next page, name your cluster the desired name of your deployment environment -- for example `staging`.
 If you have an existing VPC and subnets you want to use to run your tasks, you can select them here.
 Otherwise, the console will create a new VPC and subnets for you.
-Aftering entering your desired cluster name, hit `Next` again.
+After entering your desired cluster name, hit `Next` again.
 9) On the next and final page, review your settings and hit the `Create` button.
 You'll see the status of the created resources on the next page. **If you didn't choose existing subnets, record the subnet IDs -- we'll use them for the deployment of this project.**

 After these steps, AWS should create: